 This is the first step in our journey to create a comprehensive design system and creation method in UXPin.
 You will be able to communicate important information to your team or stakeholders in a simple, yet powerful way.

-Spec Mode, available for Systems and Systems Enterprise plans, adds a whole new layer to collaborative prototyping – now even a single button has more information than ever before!
+The Spec Mode adds a whole new layer to collaborative prototyping – now even a single button has more information than ever before!

 In this tutorial we will present two sides to Spec Mode: one within editor and other, visualized in preview mode.
 Fasten your seat belts as your ride to the future of design is about to start.